 2. Darwin D. Martin House: Constructed between 1903 and 1905, the Martin House is ranked as one of Frank Lloyd Wright's finest residential works.
-In the final stages of a $50 million restoration, tour the grounds of the complex and gawk at the attention to detail of this architectural master.
+Tour the grounds of the complex, in the final stages of a $50 million restoration, and gawk at the attention to detail of this architectural master.

-• Start with a morning tour of the Darwin D. Martin House, a masterpiece of 20th century architecture and one of Frank Lloyd Wright's most notable creations.
-Lead by highly knowledgeable guides, the 90-minute museum tour will take you through the estate complex and architectural history of America's Prairie School era.
+• Start with a morning tour of the Darwin D. Martin House, a masterpiece of 20th-century architecture and one of Frank Lloyd Wright's most notable creations.
+Led by highly knowledgeable guides, the 90-minute museum tour will take you through the estate complex and architectural history of America's Prairie School era.

 • Head to Larkin Square for Food Truck Tuesday where dozens of New York's best food trucks are serving up endless options from gourmet mac & cheese to smokehouse barbeque.
 Enjoy beer, wine and live music every Tuesday evening April through October.

 • Travel the Niagara Wine Trail.
-Take a wagon ride through the vineyards and learn how this region is uniquely suited to growing grapes and other tender fruit at Becker Farms & Vizcarra Vineyards.
-Sample local wines and beer right at the farm or make your way to Woodcock Brothers Brewery and pair a wood fired pizza with a hand crafted microbrews.
-Stop by The Winery at Marjim Manor to visit the most haunted winery in the country according to TLC's "Ghost Hunters."
+Take a wagon ride through the vineyards and learn how this region is uniquely suited to grow grapes and other tender fruit at Becker Farms & Vizcarra Vineyards.
+Sample local wines and beer right at the farm or make your way to Woodcock Brothers Brewery and pair a wood-fired pizza with a hand-crafted microbrew.
+Stop by the Winery at Marjim Manor to visit the most haunted winery in the country according to TLC's "Ghost Hunters".

-• Explore the many shops and boutiques that line the streets of the historic Village of Lewiston or head to the Fashion Outlets of Niagara Falls USA, and visit over 200 designer outlets stores.
+• Explore the many shops and boutiques that line the streets of the historic Village of Lewiston or head to the Fashion Outlets of Niagara Falls USA to visit over 200 designer outlets stores.

 Swiss Cottage Inn: Offering great value and clean, comfortable, basic rooms.
 Perfect for a shopping getaway located just minutes from the Fashion Outlets of Niagara Falls USA.
 Outdoor pool, free parking, and free internet.

-Moonlite Motel: With fantastic management, the Moonlite Motels offers a simple stay in a great location.
-Just 5 miles from the Falls with trolley stops to the Niagara Falls State Park right at the hotel.
-Free continental breakfast, outdoor pool and other basic hotel amenities.
+Moonlite Motel: With fantastic management, Moonlite Motel offers a simple stay in a great location.
+Just five miles from the Falls with trolley stops to the Niagara Falls State Park right at the hotel.
+Free continental breakfast, outdoor pool, and other basic hotel amenities.

-Sheraton at the Falls: Located within walking distance to the State Park and many attractions, this hotel is located in the heart of downtown Niagara Falls.
-With a TGI Fridays, Rainforest Café, Sweet Treats candy shop and Starbucks right on property.
+Sheraton at the Falls: Located within walking distance to the State Park and many attractions, this hotel is in the heart of downtown Niagara Falls.
+With a TGI Fridays, Rainforest Café, Sweet Treats candy shop, and Starbucks right on property.

-Holiday Inn Niagara Falls: Newly renovated in 2014 and just a short walk away from all the bustling activity of Niagara Falls.
-Tony Roma's Restaurant and Great American Arcade located on property, with free parking, free internet, and indoor pool available year round.
+Holiday Inn Niagara Falls: Renovated in 2014 and just a short walk away from all the bustling activity of Niagara Falls.
+Anchor Bar Niagara Falls and Great American Arcade located on property, with free parking, free internet, and indoor pool available year round.

-The Buffalo Marriott HARBORCENTER: Located in downtown Buffalo at the Canalside entertainment district and attached to First Niagara Center, it's the home of the Buffalo Sabres and a realxing retreat that's walking distance from the scenic small boat harbor, Lake Erie and the historic Erie Canal.
+The Buffalo Marriott HARBORCENTER: Located in downtown Buffalo at the Canalside entertainment district and attached to First Niagara Center, it's the home of the Buffalo Sabres and a relaxing retreat that is walking distance from the scenic small boat harbor, Lake Erie, and the historic Erie Canal.

-Seneca Niagara Resort & Casino: Niagara County's AAA four diamond Award-winning hotel with spectacular views, spa and salon, fitness center, indoor pool, 10 dining locations.
+Seneca Niagara Resort & Casino: Niagara County's AAA four-diamond award-winning hotel with spectacular views, spa, and salon, fitness center, indoor pool, and 10 dining locations.
 Part of World-Class gaming and entertainment resort with 4,000 slots and 100+ game tables.
-Open year round, room service, Jacuzzi rooms, indoor pool, meeting facilities and free parking.
+Open year round, room service, Jacuzzi rooms, indoor pool, meeting facilities, and free parking.

-Scripts Cafe: Located on East Ave. in Lockport, NY, Scripts Cafe serves up a variety of specialty items for breakfast, lunch or an early dinner.
-Enjoy freshly made quinoa bowls, sandwiches, wraps or paninis, homemade soups and salads, and a variety of homemade baked goods that change daily.
+Scripts Cafe: Located on East Ave. in Lockport, Scripts Cafe serves up a variety of specialty items for breakfast, lunch, or an early dinner.
+Enjoy freshly made quinoa bowls, sandwiches, wraps, or paninis, homemade soups and salads, and a variety of homemade baked goods that change daily.

-Brickyard Pub & BBQ: Located in Lewiston, NY, the Brickyard Pub has some of the best wood fire cooking around.
-Everything is slow smoked with a blend of hickory & fruit woods for up to fourteen hours in the authentic wood pit BBQ smoker.
-Make it a sandwich or a platter, either way it will be fall off the bone delicious!
+Brickyard Pub & BBQ: Located in Lewiston, the Brickyard Pub has some of the best wood-fire cooking around.
+Everything is slow-smoked with a blend of hickory and fruit woods for up to fourteen hours in the authentic wood pit BBQ smoker.
+Make it a sandwich or a platter, either way it will be fall-off-the-bone delicious!

 Bacchus Wine Bar & Restaurant: A stylish eatery in the heart of Buffalo's historic entertainment district where guests enjoy flavorful cuisine and an award-winning wine list.
-Recognized by Wine Spectator for 10 consecutive years and named Best Waitstaff/Service" 2014 by Buffalo Spree magazine--this is the place to be for excellent wine and dining.
+Recognized by Wine Spectator for 10 consecutive years and named for Best Waitstaff/Service 2014 by Buffalo Spree magazine—this is the place to be for excellent wine and dining.

-Carmelo's Restaurant: Carmelo's, located in Lewiston, NY, just 15 minutes north of the Falls, serves up a fresh menu that varies from day to day.
+Carmelo's Restaurant: Carmelo's, located in Lewiston, just 15 minutes north of the Falls, serves up a fresh menu that varies from day to day.
 Enjoy staples like New York Strip and Atlantic Cod cooked up by Chef Carmelo Raimondi.
-Dining at Carmelo's is an adventure, using only the freshest, in season ingredients.
+Dining at Carmelo's is an adventure, using only the freshest, in-season ingredients.

-• The Taste of Buffalo is the largest two-day food festival in the United States, hosting over 50 restaurants, several wineries, and nearly a half-million guests.
+• The Taste of Buffalo is the largest two-day food festival in the United States, hosting more than 50 restaurants, several wineries, and nearly half a million guests.

 • Garden Walk Buffalo is one of the largest garden tours in the US, featuring nearly 400 different public and private gardens.